U.S. vice presidential debate to include plexiglass barrier after White House outbreak

 Miller herself had COVID-19 in the spring.

-Also on Monday, Trump campaign spokesman Tim Murtaugh said the president intends to participate in the next presidential debate with Democratic nominee Joe Biden, scheduled for Oct.
+Also on Monday, Trump campaign spokesman Tim Murtaugh said the president intends to participate in the next presidential debate, scheduled for Oct.
 15 in Miami.

-Trump was leaving a military hospital here on Monday after three days of treatment, although mixed messages from the White House have prompted uncertainty about how ill he became.
+Trump left a military hospital here on Monday after three days of treatment, although mixed messages from the White House have prompted uncertainty about how ill he became.

 Biden said on Monday he was willing to participate in next week’s scheduled debate with Trump as long as health experts say it would be safe.